lightbend/config/HOCON.md

 ## Note on Windows and case sensitivity of environment variables

-HOCON's lookup of environment variable values is always case sensitive, but Linux and Windows differ in their handling of case.
+HOCON's lookup of environment variable values is always case-sensitive, but Linux and Windows differ in their handling of case.

 Linux allows one to define multiple environment variables with the same